NetPurpose/tech-tests/frontend/README.md

 - user: admin@frontend.com
 - password: changethis

-> ⚠️ Careful - the holdings for this user will reset whenever the backend is restarted
+> ⚠️ The holdings for this user will reset whenever the backend is restarted

 ### Database